STAMP-project/botsing-github-app/README.md

 In this way you expose the local port 3000 through the URL that ngrok will give you.

-## Create GitHub App
+## Create Botsing server app App

+#GitHub
-To create the GitHub App you need to access GitHub with your account and then go to:
+To create the Botsing server app at GitHub side you need to access GitHub with your account and then go to:

 * Profile > Settings > Developer settings > GitHub Apps > New GitHub App